-Activity Evidence that supports this approach Challen ge number (s) addres sed

-Raise EEF & research 3,4,5,6 attendanc e: Breakfast club/wrap around staffing, driver and Attendan ce Officer (£16,000, The DfE guidance has been informed by engagement with schools that have significantly reduced levels of absence and persistent absence.
-Whole school £6000, £10,000) Wellbeing Officer (£33,000) EEF & research See above 3,4,5 Whole school Family Support Worker (£33,000) EEF & research See above 3 Whole school Trips, visit and visitors (£4000) Development of cultural capital can improve knowledge and schematic development (Ofsted 18/19) which is particularly beneficial for disadvantaged children.
+Activity Evidence that supports this approach Challen ge number (s) addres sed Raise attendan EEF & research 3,4,5,6 ce: Breakfast club/wrap around staffing, driver and Attendan ce Officer (£16,000, £6000, £10,000) The DfE guidance has been informed by engagement with schools that have significantly reduced levels of absence and persistent absence.
+Whole school Wellbein g Officer (£18K) EEF & research See above 3,4,5 Whole school Family Support Worker (£49,975) EEF & research See above 3 Whole school Trips, visit and visitors.
+Clubs and holiday provision. (£4000) Development of cultural capital can improve knowledge and schematic development (Ofsted 18/19) which is particularly beneficial for disadvantaged children.
 2 Whole school Uniform (£600) EEF & research Research shows that a sense of belonging is essential for mental wellbeing and stability.
 It also underpins resilience and a sense of self worth.
 2 Whole school Health and nutrition (£600) EEF & research Improved health and nutrition has a positive impact on attendance and a positive impact on concentration.
 This particularly positively impacts those who are disadvantaged.
 3,4,6 Whole school Full time nursery provision (£20,000) Strong evidence from research into extended provision and 15 years of a 0-11 school demonstrates the positive impacts on children's achievements of starting school early and for longer.
 This has a particularly positive impact on PSE and oracy for those who are disadvantaged.
 This includes an additional TA to work across both classes.
 1,2,3,4,5 ,6 52 children in nursery a small number access the funded 30 hour offer.
-Out of hours provision to promote Extensive research into the positive impact of extended provision and EEF.
-2,3,6 Whole school engagem ent. (£5,450.)
-Playwork er (£15,000) Research & EEF There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF_Social_and_Emotional_Learning.pdf(educationendowme_ntfoundation.org.uk) 1,2,3,4,5 ,6 Whole school Comman dojo (£1750 per year for 4 years + NUFC delivery with Y6 £3000) Senior staff training in the Thrive approach (£2540) Research & EEF Both targeted interventions and universal approaches can have positive overall effects: Behaviour interventions EEF (educationendowmentfoundation.org.uk) 1,2,3,4,5
+Out of hours provision to Extensive research into the positive impact of extended provision and EEF.
+2,3,6 promote engagem ent. (£5,450.)
+Whole school Playwork er (£19,000) Research & EEF There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF Social and Emotional Learning.pdf(educationendowmentfoundation.org.uk) 1,2,3,4,5 ,6 Whole school Comman do Joe (£1750 per year for 4 years + NUFC delivery with Y6 £3000) Senior staff training in the Thrive approach & Thrive Practition er. (£2540) Research & EEF Both targeted interventions and universal approaches can have positive overall effects: Behaviour interventions EEF (educationendowmentfoundation.org.uk) 1,2,3,4,5

-Total budgeted cost: £ £377,687 (actual total £377,770)
+Total budgeted cost: £ £378,923 (actual total £379,006)